AWilNol/Web_Dev_Homework/Website03/README.md

-This website is the mockup of a sketch.
+This website is the mockup of the sketch in Warmup 8.